sk75471/my-first-repo/README.md

 This is a repository for learning GitHub.
 I am a CS student at BRCC
 I am currently learning Java programming language.
-Mkaing chnages to his repository.
+Making chnages to his repository.